 - Space Police: His job when he first appeared.

-- Spotlight-Stealing Squad/Wolverine Publicity: He ended up the most popular character, appearing Marvel VS Capcom 3, being the first member of the team to join the cast of Marvel Heroes and has received significantly more merchandise than the others on the team.
+- Spotlight-Stealing Squad/Wolverine Publicity: He ended up an extremely popular character, appearing in Marvel VS Capcom 3, being the first member of the Guardians to join the cast of Marvel Heroes and has received significantly more merchandise than the others on the team.

 - The Strategist: Described as one of the best tactical minds in the Marvel Universe.
 During Guardians of Infinity, the villain even tries stealing his brain for this exact reason.